 Cala Luna is located near the coast resort of Cala Gonone, on Sardinia's east coast.
 Cala Gonone is within close proximity to the town of Dorgali and Gennargentu National Park.
 The beach itself, featured in Guy Ritchies' 2002 film Swept Away, is known as Moon Cove due to its crescent-shaped white sand beach and dramatic cliff backdrop.
 Accessible by boat or on foot, the picturesque beach is sheltered by limestone cliffs, fuchsia and oleanders.

 Getting to the beach is somewhat of a commitment, however, as it requires a strenuous 4km hike on a trail from Cala Fuili.
 The beach can also be reached by ferry from Cala Gonone during summer.
-If you want to stay in the area, Charming Sardinia offers several hotels in Nuoro province.
-There are also 3 and 4 star hotels in Cala Gonone.
+There are several 3 and 4 star hotels in Cala Gonone.